rolandbernard/basic-jit/README.md

 JIT compiler for BASIC
 ======================
-This is a small JIT compiler for a version of the BASIC programming language, running on the x86-64 architecture.
+This is a small JIT compiler for a version of the BASIC programming language, running on the x86-64 or 64-bit ARM (aarch64) architecture.

 ## About
 ### Features